Contact us on WhatsApp: +33 6 95 73 52 90

 Postal codes

-If you’re moving to France and need to ship large volumes of items, be sure to check out our article: https://gogofrance.com/en/blog/moving-and-shipping-your-stuff-to-france/
+If you’re moving to France and need to ship large volumes of items, be sure to check out our guide: https://gogofrance.com/en/blog/move-to-france-shipping-guide/

 Share this article